On This Page:

 What do you see as the main point of the book?
 What is the role of trust in any relationships?
 (Spoiler - the author's intent was an attempt to show that love cannot actually grow without trust.
 Control is the antithesis of trust.)
 How do the characters attempt to control each other?

 Many people have asked the question: why was Connie naked at the end of the book?
 (Author's answer: In order for Butcher to completely move past the loss of his mother - who he found naked in the tub after an overdose - the author wanted Butcher to come full circle.
-Not his mother, but his future mother-in-law.
 Connie 'revealed' herself at her lowest and Butcher found himself paralyzed and needed someone to save him.
 In this case, George.
 Once Connie, Rhonda and Butcher are saved from their pasts, life can move forward.)

 How does Butcher make you think differently about relationships?